axieax/planner/README.md

 UNSW Degree Planner

 - `app.py` starts the web server
-- `main.py` contains the algorithm
+- `algo.py` contains the algorithm
 - `data.py` contains course and plan data
+- `scrape.py` scrapes the handbook for data
 - `util.py` contains abstract data types for the algorithm, courses and plan, and other general utilties